securityroots/dradispro-scripting/README.md

 # List of scripts

 * `bi_fields.rb` - Return the Custom Project Properties from the BI Dashboard for a specific project
-* `bulk_upload.sh` - Upload multiple tool output files to a project at once, one plugin at a time
+* `/bash_files/bulk_upload.sh` - Upload multiple tool output files to a project at once, one plugin at a time
 * `create_project.rb` - Create a project with a name passed as argument and return the assigned ID
 * `daily_summary.rb` - Finds and outputs all of the Issues added to Dradis in the past 24 hours
 * `delete_nodes_without_evidence.rb` - Deletes Host Nodes that don't have any Evidence associated with them in a specific project